openebs-archive/cstor-operators/docs/quick.md

     pvc-52d88903-0518-11ea-b887-42010a80006c-cspc-stripe-y7pn   6K          6K      Healthy   60s
     ```

-7. Create an application and use the above created PVC
+7. Create an application and use the above created PVC.

     ```yaml
     apiVersion: v1